jona799t/freeoguessr/README.md

 # Freeoguessr
 A free world guesser using no api keys with coverage for most countries in the world.
+The game is available at: https://freeoguessr.vercel.app/

 ## Progress
 Street view is visible on all services.
 The map/guessing works on Google Maps and Yandex Maps.